almostengr/almostengr.github.io/docs/lifestyle/2020/2020-08-20-nsbe-46-engineering-the-revolution.md

 Looking for themes, similarities.
 Are there room to improve?

-#### do they reflect your "natural self"?
+#### do they reflect Your "natural self"?

 * how much energy does it take to show up a certain way?

-* think about the words that you want to keep. look at the various layers of your brand
+* think about the words that You want to keep. look at the various layers of Your brand

 ### best personal brands

-* show yourself in the best way possible
+* show Yourself in the best way possible
-* what do you want to be known for?
+* what do You want to be known for?
-* be your own CEO and control your image and assessing yourself
+* be Your own CEO and control Your image and assessing Yourself
-* find what makes you unique, project that to your audience and be confident with it
+* find what makes You unique, project that to Your audience and be confident with it

-* if you have to fake it, sometimes that indicates that you may be in the wrong environment
+* if You have to fake it, sometimes that indicates that You may be in the wrong environment

 ### social media question

-* social media and your brand: be confident in your brand; can you marry the two in a certain way that attract audiences from both aspects
+* social media and Your brand: be confident in Your brand; can You marry the two in a certain way that attract audiences from both aspects
-* would your boss or parent, be ok with what you are posting?
-Is it part of your brand?
-This should be the foundational question that you ask yourself when posting content is there a theme that can tie the things you represent together? is your social media for a specific aspect or for multiple aspects
+* would Your boss or parent, be ok with what You are posting?
+Is it part of Your brand?
+This should be the foundational question that You ask Yourself when posting content is there a theme that can tie the things You represent together? is Your social media for a specific aspect or for multiple aspects
-* find a common foundation in what you do if you have two professional brands that do not necessarily mix
+* find a common foundation in what You do if You have two professional brands that do not necessarily mix

 ### Closing comments

-* know yourself
+* know Yourself
 * be consistent
 * know that silence is not an option

 ## Leveling the Playing Field: The Art of Negotiation - 2020.08.20

 * majority of people would be willing to discuss their salary with someone of their own race
-* with higher starting salary, you will be paid more over 30 years compared to those that did not negotiate
+* with higher starting salary, You will be paid more over 30 years compared to those that did not negotiate
 * women will not negotiate as often as men will
 * Black men have a tendency to make less than their white men counterparts
 * women own about 40% of the businesses in US, but own get about 2.5 percent of the top jobs

-### your next level life
+### Your next level life

-* use your superpowers in your elevator speech
+* use Your superpowers in Your elevator speech
-* you can accelerate your career when you are uncomfortable. expand your horizons = growth
+* You can accelerate Your career when You are uncomfortable. expand Your horizons = growth
-* bring your true self to work. being authentic will make people question who you really are
+* bring Your true self to work. being authentic will make people question who You really are
-* have different levels of friends when building your network
+* have different levels of friends when building Your network

 ### questions

-* talk about what you can offer, this can help with opportunities that you can take in the future;
+* talk about what You can offer, this can help with opportunities that You can take in the future;
 allows for career advancement
-* see how marketable that you are; see what you're worth at a different company
+* see how marketable that You are; see what You're worth at a different company
-* sometimes, you can negotiate other things, like time off or location or remote work; sometimes you need to have the conversations with your manager about your situation
+* sometimes, You can negotiate other things, like time off or location or remote work; sometimes You need to have the conversations with Your manager about Your situation

-### Build your negotiation skills
+### Build Your negotiation skills

 * have to practice it
-* you don't get what you don't ask for
+* You don't get what You don't ask for
 * work should not be different when it comes to negotiation
 * [https://roberthalf.com/salary-guide](https://roberthalf.com/salary-guide) and [https://www.payscale.com/my/survey/choose](https://www.payscale.com/my/survey/choose) have salary information

 ### Prepare, Prepare, Prepare!

-* know what you can and cannot negotiate
+* know what You can and cannot negotiate
-* if you get more, then you should bring more to the table
+* if You get more, then You should bring more to the table
 * create a plan
-* create a mission statement - what is it that you want?
+* create a mission statement - what is it that You want?
-* create a value statement - have a running list of accomplishments as you progress in your career
+* create a value statement - have a running list of accomplishments as You progress in Your career
-* what are you willing to give up if your first ask (salary, vacation) is not available to negotiated
+* what are You willing to give up if Your first ask (salary, vacation) is not available to negotiated
-* role pay before you have to negotiate
+* role pay before You have to negotiate

 ### Execute: The Meeting

 * set up the conversation, mention in the meeting invite what the purpose of the meeting is
-* set the tone; friendly conversation; do not take it personally; do not overshare, try to stick to your point and value statement
+* set the tone; friendly conversation; do not take it personally; do not overshare, try to stick to Your point and value statement
 * "go to the balcony"... other words, look at it from outside the box; there's a different view from the stage vs the audience

 ### interactive process